 PN happens when the nerves between the feet and/or hands and the spinal cord become damaged.
 Like frayed wires that can spark or misfire, these damaged nerves do not send their electrical signals properly.
 As a result, PN can cause feelings of numbness, tingling, burning, itching, or shooting pain.
 Some people with PN describe their pain as "holding a lit match to my feet," or "walking on broken glass."
-This chronic (long-lasting) pain can lead those who suffer to become isolated, depressed, and even suicidal.
+This chronic (long-lasting) pain can lead those who suffer to become isolated and depressed.

 There are certain risk factors for PN: